graphcentral/graph/README.md

 knowledgeGraph.createNetworkGraph()
 ```

-For more complicated example, visit `packages/test` for a sample code using `@graphcentral/graph`.
+For more complicated example using `@graphcentral/graph`, visit `packages/example`.
 More docs, and interactive demo to come (contributions are most welcome).